rachelleperez/Tic-Tac-Toe/README.md

 ## Background ##

-First attempt at doing the game Tic Tac Toe.
+First attempt at doing the game Tic Tac Toe using Python.
 Currently set up as a two-player game.

 ## Next Steps ##